Grandma Millie's Honey Nut Crisps

 Honey, you are gonna be nuts about this recipe!
 One of the most vivid childhood memories I have is trying to get my fingers to not be constantly sticky from eating these at every family event, especially during the holidays.
 Let me tell you, these do not mix well with wrapping paper, so proceed with caution while opening presents!

 This recipe comes from my Grandmother Millie (mom's mom) who we honestly do not talk about enough here on my site, but that ends now!
 Millie could turn out some treats, and she could also tell you how delicious they were (I get that from her).
-Millie somehow figured out that frying egg roll wrappers in oil and drizzling them with honey, coating them with nuts, and dusting them with powdered sugar creates one of the most enjoyably addictive treats I have yet to encounter.
+Millie somehow figured out that frying spring roll or egg roll wrappers in oil and drizzling them with honey, coating them with nuts, and dusting them with powdered sugar creates one of the most enjoyably addictive treats I have yet to encounter.
 Don't say I didn't warn you!

 WHAT YOU'LL NEED: